openUC2/openUC2.github.io/markdowns/UC2_UC2e_v1.md

 - Lasers
 - Motors (e.g. for positioning)
-- LEDs for changing the crontrast (e.g. LED Array)
+- LEDs for changing the contrast (e.g. LED Array)
 - Sensors (e.g. Endstops)

 There exist a number of boards that can do it by default.
 Here, we created our own driver electronics that is based on the Espressif ESP32 microcontroller unit (MCU) that has:

 - 4x Stepper outputs
 - 3x PWM outputs for e.g. Lasers